gorgen2020/SDGCN/README.md

 ## Run the demo of beijing:
 1 For final speed prediction,  run step 3 GCN+GRU\main.py, graph_mode is set dynamic or fix.

-2 For the process of the adjacent matrix
+2 For the generation of the adjacent matrix

 step 0: remove the outlier and sort the trajectory data by time interval